 Peripheral Nerve Bridges.
 This is just what it sounds like-a splice between two separated nerves, much like we would splice together a television cable.
 These are more useful in spinal cord injury where long white matter tracts are interrupted.
 For example, a spinal cord injury may interrupt the axons in the neck that carry movement and sensation down to the legs.
 In rats with experimental spinal cord injuries, researchers have successfully taken pieces of large peripheral nerves from an extremity and used them to bridge this gap, restoring movements in the hind limbs.
 Not only does this bridge provide a pathway for growth, but it may also release growth factors that assist in the survival of the surrounding nerve cells.

-FETAL CELL TRANSPLANTS.
-Tissue taken from a fetus can be transplanted into a laboratory animal or human and it will continue to produce chemicals such as neurotransmitters.
-The best known use is that of fetal tissue transplants in Parkinson’s patients, where the fetal cells produce dopamine in the brain and the patient’s function improves.
+STEM CELL TRANSPLANTS.
+Specially grown stem cells can be transplanted into a laboratory animal or human and it will continue to produce chemicals such as neurotransmitters.
+On of the best known use of stem cell transplants in Stroke and Parkinson’s patients, where the stem cells produce dopamine and connections in the brain with the hope that function will follow.
 The problems with this approach are many.
-The clinical benefit is modest and the amount of fetal tissue available is limited.
-New methods of acquiring stem cells that are less controversial will greatly enhance future research.
+The clinical benefit is modest and the amount of appropriate stem cells available is limited.
+New methods of acquiring stem cells that are less controversial than the old harvesting of fetal stem cells and should greatly enhance future research.

 GENETICALLY ENGINEERED TRANSPLANTS.
 The controversy over the use of fetal cells led to the use of genetically engineered cells.
 Neural cells lines have been developed from human tumor lines by treating the tumor cells so that they will no longer divide and one does not have to worry about causing cancer.
 When transplanted into the Central Nervous System they send out axons and acquire other characteristics of neurons.